kalyannuli/chat-app/README.md

 # chat-app
 Through this project, I gained a deeper understanding of network configuration and implementation within a local area network (LAN) using Cisco Packet Tracer.
 Specifically, I learned how to design and configure a LAN infrastructure, assign IP addresses to devices, establish connectivity, and set up a web server.
+Throughout the project, I enhanced my troubleshooting and problem-solving abilities by resolving network connectivity issues, server configuration challenges, and application functionality problems.
+Additionally, I improved my collaboration and project management skills, as I worked as part of a team to divide tasks, manage timelines, and ensure project deliverables were met.
+Overall, this project provided me with hands-on experience in network configuration, web server setup, application development, troubleshooting, collaboration, and project management.
+It strengthened my knowledge of networking concepts and protocols, and enhanced my ability to apply that knowledge in practical scenarios.